Page Curves of Reissner-Nordstr\"om Black Hole in HD Gravity: Introduction and Motivation

 As summarised above literatures on the charged Einstein-Gauss-Bonnet black hole in four dimensions.
 We find that study of effect of the Gauss-Bonnet coupling on the Page curve of charged Einstein-Gauss-Bonnet black hole was missing.
 Therefore it will be interesting to study that how the Page curves of Reissner-Nordstr{\"o}m black hole will be modified with the presence of Gauss-Bonnet term.
 With this motivation we have calculated the Page curves of charged black hole in higher derivative gravity with ${\cal O}(R^2)$ terms and for the charged Einstein-Gauss-Bonnet black hole in this paper.

 Structure of the paper is as follow.
 Section {\ref{review}} has been divided into two subsections {\ref{review-CEGB-BH}} and {\ref{review-RNBH-Page-curve}}.
 In subsection {\ref{review-CEGB-BH}} we review the charged black hole solution in Einstein-Gauss-Bonnet gravity in four dimensions \cite{Charged-GB-BH} and in subsection {\ref{review-RNBH-Page-curve}} we review the Page curve calculation of the Reissner-Nordstr{\"o}m black hole \cite{Island-RNBH}.
 In section {\ref{Page-curve-R^2}} we have calculated the Page curves of an eternal Reissner-Nordstr{\"o}m black hole in the presence of ${\cal O}(R^2)$ terms in the gravitational action.
 In section {\ref{Page-curves-CEGB-BH}} we have calculated the Page curves of the same black hole in Einstein-Gauss-Bonnet gravity.
-In section {\ref{Summary}} we have summarised the results obtained in this paper.
+In section {\ref{Summary}} we have some discussion about the island rule which also includes the summary of the results obtained in this paper.